-Personalized/Engraved plaques or similar items purchased for the purpose of special recognition may be reimbursed up to a maximum of \$200.00 including tax and fees.
+Personalized/Engraved plaques or similar items purchased for the purpose of special recognition may be reimbursed up to a maximum of \$200.00.
+Incidental costs and tax are not included in the \$200.00 limit.

 18.1 Prizes

 Foundations will reimburse for prizes if the following requirements are met: